pavelfilippi/study_notes/terraform/terraform.md

 Adjust old config file and re-execute vs adding new setup instractions (imperative style).
 Shows final state, not instructions how to get there.

 ## Terraform vs Ansible
 Both IaaC, both automate provisioning, configuring and managing the infrastracture.
-It is a common practice to combine these two.
+It is a common practice to combine these two:

+A, Start with Terraform for provisioning, then use Terraform once infrastructure is ready to call Ansible to do configuration management.

+B, Start with Ansible, first step in playbook call Terraform to setup infrastructure, then pickup where Terraform leaves of and configure the infrastructure.

 ### Terraform
 - Mainly infrastracture privisioning tool
 - Can deploy apps
 - Relatively new
 - More advanced in orchestration
+- Declarative style
+- Works with state
+- Is idempotent automatically

 __Better for infrastructure.__